ORelio/Spotlight-Downloader/README-En.txt

 update-lockscreen
-  Same as update-wallpaper but defines images as system-wide lockscreen This script must be run as administrator as it replaces an image in the Windows folder and clear the lockscreen cache to force a lockscreen refresh.
+  Same as update-wallpaper but defines images as system-wide lockscreen If run as administrator under Enterprise or Education editions, it can also update the global lockscreen image by taking advantage of the group policy feature.

 restore-lockscreen
   This script restores the default lockscreen image.
-  This script must be run as administrator.
+  If launched as administrator, it also removes policies set for the global lock screen.

 generate-manual
   This script saves usage info as a text file for your convenience,